 Section II: Player's Guide – Land

-"L'audace, encore l'audace, et toujour l'audace" by Alan EmrichHow to Lose as the Axis during Barbarossa by Frank ChadwickA Fistful of Rubles by Kevin RoustFor a Few Rubles More by Kevin Roust18 Steps to Victory or Defeat by Alan EmrichOur Chief Weapon is Supplies by Alan Emrich and Lance McMillanIsn't That Special (Movement)? by John TiehenWhat the Rail? by Alan EmrichWhen to Build 'Em Up and Break 'Em Down by Alan EmrichThe Importance of Combat Phase Reactions by Alan EmrichNothing up My Sleeve! by Alan Emrich with John TiehenWe Will Capture Leningrad, or My Name is Mired! by Kevin Roust
+"L'audace, encore l'audace, et toujour l'audace" by Alan EmrichHow to Be an Aggressive Axis Player in Thunder in the East by Frank ChadwickHow to Lose as the Axis during Barbarossa by Frank ChadwickA Fistful of Rubles by Kevin RoustFor a Few Rubles More by Kevin Roust18 Steps to Victory or Defeat by Alan EmrichOur Chief Weapon is Supplies by Alan Emrich and Lance McMillanIsn't That Special (Movement)? by John TiehenWhat the Rail? by Alan EmrichWhen to Build 'Em Up and Break 'Em Down by Alan EmrichThe Importance of Combat Phase Reactions by Alan EmrichNothing up My Sleeve! by Alan Emrich with John TiehenWe Will Capture Leningrad, or My Name is Mired! by Kevin Roust

 Section III: Player's Guide – Air

 Working the Air Force Ground Crews by John TiehenRed Phoenix: The Fall and Rise of the Soviet Air Force by John TiehenLuftwaffe Blues by John TiehenHitting the Silk by Alan EmrichWe're on a Mission by Alan EmrichThe Fighter Commander's Guide to Air Combat by Alan Emrich